-If you’ve self-published a book or you’re even just thinking about it, you’ve likely heard the term “your book is your business card.”
 You can find an array of differing opinions about this idea online.
 Ranging from assurances that your book IS your business card, to lamenting the current state of business books.
-It’s a hot topic and shows no signs of cooling off.
+It’s a hot topic, to say the least, which hasn’t died down over the past few years.

-Few things in life are ever as simple as it seems they should be.
+Few things in life are as simple as they seem to be.
 Publishing is one such exercise.
 Access to the tools is widely available (and free on Lulu).
 But just publishing a book does not ensure success.
-So, before you dedicate hours and hours of your time and energy, you need to know why you’re publishing that book.
+So, before you dedicate hours and hours of your time and energy, you need to know why you’re publishing that book and your goal for the book.

-If you think a business card is just a small rectangle with your name, email, phone number, and a logo, I have bad news for you.
-You’re wrong.
+If you think a business card is just a small rectangle with your name, email, phone number, and logo, I have bad news for you.
+You are wrong.

-Maybe not historically—a business card was literally a piece of cardboard with text on it.
+Maybe not historically—a business card is literally a piece of cardboard with text on it.
 But a ‘business card’ is something much more.
 It’s a testament to your skills and knowledge.
-Your business card is an invitation.
-It’s an assertion that you know what you’re talking about.
-And it’s a promise that you have something to contribute.
+Your business card is an invitation to contact you.

 That connection can make or break your business (whether that business is just selling books or something more).
 I love Ryan Holiday’s definition of a modern business card:

 Like many things in the digital age, we must discard old definitions.
 A business card is more than paper, ink, and laminate.
-In fact, it’s easier to consider your business card as a personal meme.
+In fact, it’s easier to think of your business card as a personal meme.

 Whatever shape your business card takes, the role is the same: prove your expertise and inspire contact.